Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/_index.md

 ## Usage

-In order to authenticate the **Consumer**, it must provide a valid certificate and complete mutual TLS handshake with Kong.
+In order to authenticate the consumer, it must provide a valid certificate and complete mutual TLS handshake with Kong.

-The plugin will validate the certificate provided against the configured CA list based on the requested **Route** or **Service**.
+The plugin validates the certificate provided against the configured CA list based on the requested route or service.
 - If the certificate is not trusted or has expired, the response will be `HTTP 401 TLS certificate failed verification`.
-- If **Consumer** did not present a valid certificate (this includes requests not sent to the HTTPS port), then the response will be `HTTP 401 No required TLS certificate was sent`.
+- If consumer did not present a valid certificate (this includes requests not sent to the HTTPS port), then the response will be `HTTP 401 No required TLS certificate was sent`.
-  The exception is if the `config.anonymous` option was configured on the plugin, in which case the anonymous **Consumer** will be used and the request will be allowed to proceed.
+  The exception is if the `config.anonymous` option was configured on the plugin, in which case the anonymous consumer is used and the request is allowed to proceed.

-### Client Certificate request
+### Client certificate request
 Client certificates are requested in the `ssl_certificate_by_lua` phase where Kong does not have access to `route` and `workspace` information.
-Due to this information gap, by default Kong will ask for the client certificate on every handshake if the `mtls-auth` plugin is configured on any Route or Service.
+Due to this information gap, Kong asks for the client certificate by default on every handshake if the `mtls-auth` plugin is configured on any route or service.
-In most cases, the failure of the client to present a client certificate is not going to affect subsequent proxying if that Route or Service does not have the `mtls-auth` plugin applied.
-The exception is where the client is a desktop browser, which will prompt the end user to choose the client cert to send and lead to user experience issues rather than proxy behavior problems.
-To improve this situation, Kong builds an in-memory map of SNIs from the configured Kong Routes that should present a client certificate.
-To limit client certificate requests during handshake while ensuring the client certificate is requested when needed, the in-memory map is dependent on the Routes in Kong having the SNIs attribute set.
+In most cases, the failure of the client to present a client certificate is not going to affect subsequent proxying if that route or service does not have the `mtls-auth` plugin applied.
+The exception is where the client is a desktop browser, which prompts the end user to choose the client cert to send and lead to user experience issues rather than proxy behavior problems.
+To improve this situation, Kong builds an in-memory map of SNIs from the configured Kong routes that should present a client certificate.
+To limit client certificate requests during handshake while ensuring the client certificate is requested when needed, the in-memory map is dependent on the routes in Kong having the SNIs attribute set.
 When any routes do not have SNIs set, Kong must request the client certificate during every TLS handshake:

 - On every request irrespective of Workspace when the plugin is enabled in global Workspace scope.
-- On every request irrespective of Workspace when the plugin is applied at the Service level and one or more of the Routes *do not* have SNIs set.
+- On every request irrespective of Workspace when the plugin is applied at the service level and one or more of the routes *do not* have SNIs set.
-- On every request irrespective of Workspace when the plugin is applied at the Route level and one or more Routes *do not* have SNIs set.
+- On every request irrespective of Workspace when the plugin is applied at the route level and one or more routes *do not* have SNIs set.
-- On specific requests only when the plugin is applied at the Route level and all Routes have SNIs set.
+- On specific requests only when the plugin is applied at the route level and all routes have SNIs set.

-In a nutshell, SNIs needs to be set for all routes that mtls-auth was meant to be effective.
+SNIs must be set for all routes that mtls-auth was meant to be effective.

 ### Adding certificate authorities